Cipriani’s Baked Tagliolini (simple version)

 That recipe is said to have been created at the very famous Cipriani’s Harry’s bar in Venice, Veneto back in the 60’s and is still served in Cipriani restaurants around the world.
 It was, apparently, one of the favourites of opera singer Maria Callas.

-In this much simpler version of tagliolini au gratin with ham, the only cooking required is boiling the pasta and baking the dish in the oven for 10-15 minutes.
-Can’t get much simpler than that!
-The ham is cut into small strips and mixed with the cream and egg yolks.
+In this much simpler version of tagliolini au gratin with ham, the only cooking required is boiling the pasta and baking the dish in the oven for about 15 minutes.
+Can’t get much easier than that!

 Your feedback is really appreciated!

-Other delicious tagliolini recipes on The Pasta Project
+More delicious pasta recipes on The Pasta Project.

 - Neapolitan tagliolini pasta pie